camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/tasklist-api-rest-authentication.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

 All Tasklist API requests require authentication.
-To authenticate, generate a JWT token and pass it in each request.
+To authenticate, generate a [JSON Web Token (JWT)](https://jwt.io/introduction/) and pass it in each request.

 ## Generating a token